Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 41 - Create Your Own Crypto Token/41.09 What is the Internet Identity/README.md

 When you add a device to an anchor and generate a new Internet Identity, a pair of cryptographic keys—a private key and a public key—are generated.
 The public key is stored on the Internet Computer blockchain, while your private key remains locked inside the authentication device, secured with biometric data such as Touch ID.
 When you log on to a decentralized application, both keys are required to authorize the session.
 The authorization from the Internet Identity then grants you access as an application-specific anonymous identity, allowing you to be pseudonymous across many applications.
 It also lets you create as many of these pseudo-identities as you need.

 If you want to learn more, you can take a look at a demo from the Dfinity team, where the founder of Dfinity talks about how it works in more detail.

+## Key Takeaways

+- The Internet Identity provides an anonymous authentication framework supported by the Internet Computer.
+- It allows users to create multiple pseudo-identities, called anchors, without requiring personal information like usernames or passwords.
+- Authentication is secured using chain-key cryptography and biometric data, enhancing security and convenience.
+- The Internet Identity leverages the Web Authentication API, ensuring compatibility across modern browsers and devices.